 DEFINITIONS "Battery" means a rechargeable electrical energy storage system (REESS) installed in an electrified vehicle and used mainly for traction purposes.

-"Battery preconditioning system" means a system to thermally condition the battery prior to the fast-charging event to optimise the charging performance.
+"Battery preconditioning system" means a system to condition the battery system prior to the fast-charging event to optimise the charging performance.

 "EV charge equipment" (EVCE) means the facility to provide electric energy for charging the vehicle’s REESS.

-"Fast charging" means charging the battery by an electric vehicle charger at a DC power of no less than 50 kW.
+"Fast charging" means charging the battery of an electric vehicle by an off-board charging system at a DC power reaching at least 50 kW.

 "Hybrid electric vehicle" (HEV) means a hybrid vehicle where one of the propulsion energy converters is an electric machine.